Self-organized criticality in a network of economic agents with finite consumption: Emergence of SOC in Financial Networks and Empirical Financial indices

-Figure \ref{fig4} shows how the overall index dynamic emerges from the underlying network mechanics.
+Figure \ref{fig3} shows how the overall index dynamic emerges from the underlying network mechanics.
 As agents connect each other by preferential attachment, the topology of the system is pushed to a power law degree distribution.
 On the other hand, avalanches push the system away from it.
-Thus, the system undergoes a structural fluctuation that generates a fat tail distribution of the index, expressed by Eq.~(\ref{eq:avalanchefinalacum}) and shown in Fig.~\ref{fig3}, rather then a gaussian one.
-Figure \ref{fig4}a shows a typical set of successive $U_t$ values taken from our model.
-The cummulative degree distribution $P(k)$ at the marked instants $t_1$-$t_4$ are shown in Fig.~\ref{fig4}b-\ref{fig4}e.
-The dashed lines guide the eye for the scaling behavior observed at low degree.
+Thus, the system undergoes a structural fluctuation that generates a fat tail distribution of the index, expressed by Eq.~(\ref{eq:avalanchefinalacum}) and shown in Fig.~\ref{fig4}, rather than a Gaussian one.
+Figure \ref{fig3}a shows a typical set of successive $U_t$ values taken from our model.
+The cumulative degree distribution $P(k)$ at the marked instants $t_1$-$t_4$ are shown in Fig.~\ref{fig3}b-\ref{fig3}e.
+The dashed lines guide the eye for the scaling behavior observed at the lower part of the degree spectrum.
+In all cases $\gamma\sim 2.6$.
+Varying the threshold one observes other values for exponent $\gamma$ (not shown).
 For large degree $k$ the distribution deviates from the power-law, due to the drops of connections for agents experiencing an economical crash.
-Nonetheless, in every case the slope $-\gamma+1$ of the dashed line yields values in the predicted range, namely [2.1,2.7].
+Nonetheless, the slope $-\gamma+1$ of the dashed line yields values in the predicted range, within numerical errors.

+Next we address the observation that the results obtained from our model in Fig.~\ref{fig2} do agree with the analysis done on eight main financial indices, as shown in Fig.~\ref{fig4}.

+The time-series of the logarithmic returns (Fig.~\ref{fig4}a) must first be mapped in a series of events.
+One event is defined as a (typically small) set of successive instants in the original time-series having the same derivative sign, either positive (monotonically increasing values) or negative (monotonically decreasing values).
+Each time the derivative changes sign a new event starts.
+Figure \ref{fig4}b shows an zoom of the original time series in Fig.~\ref{fig4}a (solid line) with the corresponding series of events.
+In the continuous limit, events would correspond to the instants in the time-series with vanishing first-derivative.
+Further, to be comparable to empirical series, we consider in our analysis a sampling of data which takes one measure of the original series from the system each five iterations.

+The non-Gaussian distributions of the logarithmic returns (Fig.~\ref{fig4}c) were extracted from the logarithm returns of the original series of each index, as in Ref.~\cite{kiyono}.
+The characteristic heavy tails observed in \cite{kiyono} are observed for short time lag (hours or smaller), where in Fig.~\ref{fig4}c the daily closure values are considered.
+The power-law behavior of the avalanche size (Fig.~\ref{fig4}d) is indeed similar to the simulated results.
+Moreover the exponents $m$ have all approximate values, plotted in Fig.~\ref{fig4}e, around the simulated value $m=2.51$ (solid line), and predicted by Eq.~(\ref{eq:avalanchefinalacum}).